warning

 So fantastic.

 So let's just think about then who seems most impacted by this change in the relationship?
-So in "Mother, any distance", we could argue that both characters are fairly impacted by this change because we get this idea first of all of this unreeling.
+So in "Mother Any Distance," we could argue that both characters are fairly impacted by this change because we get this idea first of all of this unreeling.

-The mother is act actually the one who is unreeling this symbolic tape that perhaps represents the time that exists between them.
+The mother is actually the one who is unreeling this symbolic tape that perhaps represents the time that exists between them.

-So it's a choice, it's her action and it's not coming from our speaker.
+It's her action and it's not coming from our speaker.

-So perhaps she may be more ready for her son's independence than the speaker might lead us to believe.
+So perhaps, she may be more ready for her son's independence than the speaker might lead us to believe.

-But then we do have that description at the end there of how she's clinging on with a pinch, she's clinging on perhaps to that last little bit of the relationship that still exists.
+But then we do have that description at the end there of how she's clinging on with a pinch.

-Whereas if we look at these other two words, we've got the word endless that the speaker perhaps uses to symbolise their future ahead of them.
+Whereas if we look at these other two words, we've got the word endless that the speaker perhaps uses to symbolise their future ahead of them now they have this freedom and independence, but also the worry that they have that they might fall or they might succeed.

-We've got this idea that they're worried that perhaps with the independence comes the risk that they might fail.
+We've got this idea that they're worried that perhaps with the independence comes the that they might fail.

-So again, although our speaker is ready for that independence, they do still have some worries about that separation.
+So again, although our speaker perhaps is ready for that independence, they do still have some worries about that separation.

 So we could argue then that both characters might be impacted by this change in their relationship.